chef-cookbooks/aix/README.md

    server      = master
 ```

-Here are a few examples of recipe using nimclient:
+Here are a few examples of recipes using nimclient:

 ```ruby
 aix_nimclient "updating to latest available sp" do